Panbear1983/Panbear1983/README.md

 Once a designer with pixels in hand,
 I took a sharp turn toward the _`>terminal_`_ land.
 From machine learning in Python and SQL,
-Deep into the cyber and tech's rabbit hole.
+Falling into the cybersecurity's rabbit hole.

 Four years deep, fueled by the learning grind,
 With hands-on lab projects, I started to find,
 Following the NIST framework, solving cyber crime
-It was more than just learning, but the mission over time.
+It was more than just learning, but missions over time.

 From vuln scans to threat detection flair,
 Each project builds with purpose and care.